eGovStack/core-services/idgen/LOCALSETUP.md

 This document will walk you through the dependencies of this service and how to set it up locally

-- To setup the egov-idgen service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).
+- To setup the idgen service in your local system, clone the [Core Service repository](https://github.com/egovernments/core-services).

 ## Dependencies